 The police don’t just catch drunk drivers in the French Quarter.
 The city police department and the police departments of surrounding parishes conduct sobriety checkpoints to make sure that those driving on Louisiana roads are not intoxicated.
 Furthermore, if a driver displays suspicious behavior, a police officer might have probable cause to pull them over on suspicion of driving under the influence.
 The areas of the East Bank, including Metairie, River Ridge, Elmwood, Jefferson and Kenner, as well as the areas of the West Bank, including Avondale, Bridge City, Westwego, Marrero, Harvey, Gretna, Terrytown, Estelle, Timberlane and Woodmere are heavily policed by law enforcement for drivers under the influence of alcohol or illegal drugs.
 An arrest for DWI in these locations, as well as in the Northshore and River Parish areas, carry the same penalties in the eyes of the law.

-Fortunately, for drivers arrested for a DWI, Louisiana state law provides a process for expunging criminal convictions and arrests.
+Fortunately for drivers, Louisiana state law provides a process for expunging criminal convictions and arrests.
 Bloom Legal regularly assists clients in the process of expunging their records of DWI arrests and other criminal charges under the provisions of Article 893 and Article 894.
 Specifically, almost all DWI guilty pleas can be expunged under the provisions of Article 894 for this misdemeanor charge.
-Please click here for more information on DWI and DUI expungements in Louisiana.
+Please click here for more information on expungements in Louisiana.

-Secure Help from the DUI Attorneys at Bloom Legal
+Secure Help from the Attorneys at Bloom Legal

 Drunk driving is a serious crime with very real consequences for your future.
-If you are charged with a DWI, call the criminal defense law firm of Bloom Legal as soon as possible to speak with a criminal defense lawyer who can help protect your legal rights.
+If you are charged with a DWI, call Bloom Legal as soon as possible to speak with a lawyer who can help protect your legal rights.
 We serve the greater New Orleans area, including Metairie and Gretna, as well as out-of-state visitors to the city.

 Hear What Our Clients Have To Say